 Ian Thal

-Ian Thal is a playwright who relocated back to his hometown of Washington, DC after living much of his adult life in the Boston area where he had been a performer, journalist, and theater critic.
+Ian Thal is a playwright from Washington, DC, who returned home after spending much of his adult life in the Boston area where he had been a performer, journalist, and theater critic.
 He was a semi-finalist for the 2023-24 Dramatists Guild Foundation National Fellowship.

-Ian Thal is a playwright who relocated back to his hometown of Washington, DC after living much of his adult life in the Boston area where he had been a performer, journalist, and theater critic.
+Ian Thal is a playwright from Washington, DC, who returned home after spending much of his adult life in the Boston area where he had been a performer, journalist, and theater critic.
 He was a semi-finalist for the 2023-24 Dramatists Guild Foundation National Fellowship.

 Ian writes theater criticism for Washington City Paper and has also written for DC Theater Arts.
 When he lived in Boston, he had been a theater critic and Senior Contributor to The Arts Fuse.